golxzn/golxzn/README.md

-<h2 align="center">Aw, It's so embarrassing you're interesting in my page👉👈</h2>
+<h2 align="center">Aw, It's so embarrassing you're interested in my page👉👈</h2>

-Anyway, I'm a C++ Game Developer, more focusing on engines, ecosystems and tools development.<br>
+Anyway, I'm a C++ Game/Software Engineer, focusing on engines, ecosystems, and tooling. <br>
-No, I don't feel pain every timer tick (maybe) 🩸🗡️⏲️, and I really love C++ and Game Engine Development!<br>
+Nope, I'm not experiencing suffering every timer tick (maybe) 🩸🗡️⏲️, and I really love_hate C++ and Game Engine Development!<br>
-Trying to merge a fast development, efficiency and a beauty of code.
-Some day I'll make a good enough game engine 💭✨🌙 But for now I'm making my collegues a little happier by my work 🧌
+Trying to merge a rapid development, efficiency and a beauty of code.
+Some day I'll make a good enough game engine 💭✨🌙 But for now I'm making my collegues a little happier by my work through my tools and enhancements 🧌

 🎮 I’m currently working on [Ravenhill][rh_main] ([GooglePlay][rh_gp], [AppStore][rh_as]) and had been working on [Chef & Friends][cf_main] ([GooglePlay][cf_gp], [AppStore][cf_as]) and [CookingDiary][cd_main] ([GooglePlay][cd_gp], [AppStore][cd_as], [Amazone Store][cd_amaz], [Microsoft Store][cd_ms]) game at the [MyTona 🏢][mylove]<br>